Wait 'Till the Sun Shines, Nellie: History

 "Wait 'Till the Sun Shines, Nellie" has been recorded many times and is now considered a pop standard.
 The first recorded versions were by Byron G. Harlan and Harry Tally.

-On the August 15, 1929, strip of Thimble Theatre, Castor Oyl sings the song after he loses $10 million.
+In the August 15, 1929 Thimble Theatre comic strip, Castor Oyl sings the song after he loses $10 million.

 Bing Crosby and Mary Martin sang it in the 1941 film Birth of the Blues, and also recorded it for Decca Records on March 13, 1942.
 Harry James recorded a version in 1941 on Columbia 36466.

 In a long-standing tradition, floor traders at the New York Stock Exchange sing this song on the last trading day of every year and on Christmas Eve.
 The song has been the stock exchange anthem at least back as far as 1934.

 It is also a popular song in barbershop music.

 It appeared as a country music hit as performed by the Golden Memory Boys in the summer of 1940.

 A sample of the song, sung a cappella by Tom Bromley, an elderly First World War veteran, appears on the Roger Waters 1992 album Amused to Death at the end of the track "What God Wants (Part III)".
 The clip is from BBC television's 1991 Everyman documentary, "A Game of Ghosts".